-To recognize International Women’s Day on March 8, here are seven easy ways to make a big difference in the lives of daughters, sisters, and mothers around the world — and right in our own neighborhoods.
+To recognize International Day of the Girl Child on Oct.
+11, here are seven easy ways to make a big difference in the lives of daughters, sisters, and mothers around the world — and right in our own neighborhoods.

-1. Provide the ticket to education: clean water.
+1. Provide the ticket to a better life: clean water.

 2. Support girls and women in crisis.

 Millions of girls are subjected to abuse, child labor, trafficking, child marriage, and other offenses.
 Your gift will go where it’s needed most, protecting girls and women by equipping skilled, local staff to offer training, education, counseling, medical care, small business loans, and other programs that reach women and girls as well as boys — helping to end cycles of gender-based violence.

 3. Mentor a girl close to home.

-A growing poverty rate, poor-performing schools, and teen violence make it tough to be a girl growing up in the United States.
+Many girls growing up in the United States are held back by poverty, poor-performing schools, and teen violence.
 Reach out and influence the life of a girl in your own community by volunteering as a tutor or mentor.
 One way to establish a mentorship is through Big Brothers, Big Sisters.

 4. Invest in a small business owner.

 Through World Vision microloans, you can connect with hardworking female entrepreneurs who are waiting to realize their dream of building or expanding a successful business.
 A small loan is all they need.
 Even better, when the loan is paid off, your donated funds are recycled again and again to help more people and make a bigger impact.

 6. Help a new mom.